IgorRigolon/chess.endgames/README.md

 I discarded games with a rating disparity between the players greater than 200 points, and only stored the average rating of the players.
 I then collapsed the ratings into bins of 100 points.

+Finally, I copied the data to a Google BigQuery table so that all data processing in the Shiny App (filtering and counting positions/games) is run on the cloud.
+I tried other alternatives (local hosting, Google Cloud Run) and they made the graph too slow to load.

 ## Limitations

-- Only used the games played in June 2025;
+- Only used the games played in June 2025.
+Could include other and eventually all games ever, but BigQuery costs would scale proportionately;
 - Did not use 6 or 7-piece tablebases;
 - Data and graph are not colorblind: symmetric positions for black/white are not considered the same, and results are shown with respect to white.